Skip to main content

 Your Bolt app also has a top-level app.client which you can manually pass the token parameter.
 If the incoming request is not authorized or you're calling a method from outside of a listener, use the top-level app.client.

-Since the introduction of org wide app installations, some web-api methods now require team_id to indicate which workspace to act on.
-Bolt for JavaScript will attempt to infer the team_id based on incoming payloads and pass it along to client.
+Since the introduction of org wide app installations, some web-api methods now require a team_id parameter to indicate which workspace to act on.
+Bolt for JavaScript will attempt to infer the team_id value based on incoming payloads and pass it along to client.
 This is handy for existing applications looking to add support for org wide installations and not spend time updating all of these web-api calls.

 // Unix Epoch time for September 30, 2019 11:59:59 PM